Welcome Days 2017

 Welcome Days are Williston's special opening of school process, which offers families and students the opportunity to spend time with dorm parents, teachers, coaches, and advisors, and see our whole community in action.
-To help speed the check-in process, parents should have received various forms over the summer and completed them before the start of school.
-As always, we welcome your feedback, comments, and suggestions.
-Please contact us directly at firstname.lastname@example.org.
+To help speed the check-in process, parents will receive helpful information over the summer.

 - Day Student Permissions

 Health forms are due July 31.
 You should have received an with the form, but blank forms are also available online.
 If the student's physical was scheduled for after July 31, you should send the school the results of the last exam.
 Answers to many of your questions concerning health forms can be found in the FAQ section of Health and Wellness Services.

 To ensure a safe and productive school environment, we require all members of our community to familiarize themselves with our newly-updated 2016-2017 Student and Parent Handbook, which you can read and download here.
 Once you have done that, please acknowledge its receipt on the Parent Portal.
 After you log in, select Student Handbook Permissions, click agree, then click "Save Policies" at the top of the page.
 (If you have forgotten your Veracross username or password, click here.)
 This online acknowledgment form must be competed by parents and/or guardians by September 1.

 Students will also be given a printed copy of the handbook during Welcome Days and will fill out an acknowledgment form in their first advisory meeting.